 So, what do you say?
 Are you ready to pack your luggage and head immediately to Ticino to explore the Lugano Region?
 You should be because it´s absolutely stunning.
 One thing’s for sure, we’ll definitely be back.

-We are teaming up with sbb.ch/freizeit to give away two 50CHF vouchers so you can take your family on a fun train trip in Switzerland!
+We are teaming up with sbb.ch/freizeit to give away two 50CHF vouchers so you can take your family on a fun train trip to Switzerland!

-If you would like to win one of the two vouchers, tell us by Sunday, 5 May 2019, 8 pm by comment directly on the blog (whichever language version), if you already know Ticino or what you like best in this canton!
+If you would like to win one of the two vouchers, tell us by Sunday, 5 May 2019, 8 pm by commenting directly on the blog (whichever language version) if you already know Ticino or what you like best in this canton!
 You can find general competition conditions here.